jnutterdev/todo-list-api/README.md

-A simple todo list API created with Express.js with CRUD
+A simple todo list API created with Express.js and CRUD actions